 Being a part of the Nilgiri Biosphere that happens to be one of the largest Biosphere reserves in India, Bandipur National Park has abundant varieties of flora, fauna and avifauna along with butterflies, reptiles and amphibian species that are based priorly across this region itself and hence Bandipur National Park is a very popular National Park in India that harbours a wide variety of animal life in the wild that can be sighted in the bus or jeep safari inside the forest reserves.

 In general it can be classified that the flora of Bandipur National Park is diverse and can be classified as per the region inside the park like towards east, Bandipur National Park has the scrub forests of Moyer, the central portion of Bandipur National Park that happens to be the core tiger reserve has a dry deciduous vegetation, while the western area of the forest reserves of Bandipur National Park has a moist deciduous vegetation.
-Some of the trees to be found inside Bandipur National Park are Teak, Rosewood, Sandalwood, Clumping bamboo, Giant Clumping bamboo, Kadam tree, Indian Goose berry tree, Axle wood, Satin wood, Indigo Berry, flavour of the forest, etc. When it come to the fauna species of Bandipur National Park, the dominant animals to be found inside the forest reserves of Bandipur National Park are Royal Bengal tigers, Indian Leopards, Indian Elephants, Wild Dogs (Dhole), Sāmbhar Deers, Sloth Bears, Grey Langurs, Wild Boars, Four horned Antelopes, Indian Muntjar, Chital, Gaur, etc. Other animals found inside the forest reserves of Bandipur National Park are Jungle Cats, Civets, Jackals, Common Flying Squirrel, Porcupines, Barking Deer, Black Bucks, Bonet Macaques, Mongoose, etc. reptile species to be found inside Bandipur National Park are Tortoise, Turtles, Gecko, Chameleons, Monitor Lizard’s, Indian Pythons, Cobra, Rat Snake, etc.
+Some of the trees to be found inside Bandipur National Park are Teak, Rosewood, Sandalwood, Clumping bamboo, Giant Clumping bamboo, Kadam tree, Indian Goose berry tree, Axle wood, Satin wood, Indigo Berry, flavor of the forest, etc. When it come to the fauna species of Bandipur National Park, the dominant animals to be found inside the forest reserves of Bandipur National Park are Royal Bengal tigers, Indian Leopards, Indian Elephants, Wild Dogs (Dhole), Sāmbhar Deers, Sloth Bears, Grey Langurs, Wild Boars, Four horned Antelopes, Indian Muntjar, Chital, Gaur, etc. Other animals found inside the forest reserves of Bandipur National Park are Jungle Cats, Civets, Jackals, Common Flying Squirrel, Porcupines, Barking Deer, Black Bucks, Bonet Macaques, Mongoose, etc. reptile species to be found inside Bandipur National Park are Tortoise, Turtles, Gecko, Chameleons, Monitor Lizard’s, Indian Pythons, Cobra, Rat Snake, etc.

 The reason for Bandipur National Park for having such wide and varied distribution of flora, fauna and avifauna is because of Bandipur National Park being located at the foothills of the plains of the Niligiri Hills that comprise of Achaean metamorphic rocks that gives rise to a very unique soil that harbours wide variety of vegetation that helps to feed the herbivores of Bandipur National Park and the herbivores in turn feed the carnivores of Bandipur National Park so that there is a balance in the nature.
 The two prominent types of soil varieites found at Bandipur National Park are clay soil and grey soil.
 The soil present inside the park is shallow on the hill top and is deep across the valleys.
 However, one can say that at Bandipur National Park, the best vegetation and forest growth is on the deep and well drained loamy soil.
 In certain areas of Bandipur National Park, these are patches of slack that is mixed with pounded quartz that contains minerals and salt that form natural salt licks for the wild animals of Bandipur National Park and the examples of such soil is found in Chammanalla and Upneerhalla areas.